 - Have content that is excessively repetitive.
 If you have 50 copies of the same article about car accidents in Kentucky, only changing the name of the city or county in each, Google will penalize you with a lower ranking in search results.

 - Lift content wholesale from another site.
 The copying needn't even be illegal; it's a bad idea, for example, to duplicate entire Wikipedia pages.

 - Unnecessarily repeat key phrases or keywords—for example, by using the same phrase two or three times in the headline, and then again in the first paragraph of an article

 - Simply don't engage the interest of visitors.
 If a prospective client lands on your site, and then immediately clicks off, that sends a negative signal to Google that can damage your search placement.

-Basically, the new Google rule is that “content is king”—the fresher, more pertinent, and more frequently updated the content, the better your placement will be in search results.
-It's unlikely that this rule will change soon, since it represents the next step in the evolution of search technology!
+The new Google rule is that “content is king”—the fresher, more pertinent, and more frequently updated the content, the better your placement will be in search results.
+It's unlikely that this rule will change soon since it represents the next step in the evolution of search technology!